 Once you've come up with a patentable idea, it's time to fine-tune it through building and testing.
 This may include the following actions:

 - Develop working drawings that show your invention from several different perspectives.
 These should be to scale and also note the actual dimensions.

 - Consider materials to use for your invention, including those you might already have that could work for a prototype

 - Build and experiment with a prototype.
 During this phase, you'll also test the materials you have in mind and create industrial design sketches.

 - Depending on the materials that work best with your prototype, you can begin to think about manufacturing and pricing the invention.

 Once your patent application has been filed, the status of your invention is patent pending.
 At this stage, you can decide whether you will manufacture your invention yourself or license rights to produce it to a third party.
 This sells your patent rights to the company in exchange for royalty payments, typically a percentage of sales.
 You can also determine whether you'll be responsible for branding and marketing or plan to hire a firm to do so.
 This involves creating an attractive advertising package and marketing your invention to potential licensees and consumers.

 If you need help with patenting your invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.